When you buy a product through a link on our site, we may earn a commission. Learn More.

 Precautions When Using Bear Bells

-As there is not definitive information on the effectiveness of bear bells at your campsite, hikers should use their best judgement when walking in bear territory.
+As there is not definitive information on the effectiveness of bear bells at your campsite, hikers should use their best judgement when walking in bear territory and know how to interact with wildlife.
 In principle, the best bear bells make sense.
 Caution should be exercised in the event that the use of bear bells does not provide adequate protection for hikers.

 Regardless, they provide psychological comfort as a bear deterrent for many people when they head out for a walk in the woods.
 If you aren’t feeling completely comforted by the bells, consider including additional protection such as bear spray to your gear.